 • swelling of the eyelids and redness of the conjunctiva;

-• hyperemia (overflow with blood) of the pharynx;
+• hyperemia (overflow of blood) of the pharynx;

 • the appearance of red spots on the soft and hard palate.

 The next day of illness, a rash appears.
-On the cheeks (from the inner mucous side), one can observe small whitish little ones surrounded by a narrow red border.
+On the cheeks (on the inner mucous side) you can observe small whitish spots surrounded by a narrow red border.
 The peak of the rash occurs 4-5 days after the onset of the disease.
-The first rashes are visible on the face, then on the neck, behind the ears, the next day - on the trunk, on the third day - on the arms and legs in the folds.
+The first rashes are visible on the face, then on the neck, behind the ears, the next day - on the torso, on the third day - on the arms and legs in the folds.
 The rash is small in size, but individual rashes merge into large spots.

-The rash begins to diminish from the fourth day of illness.
+The rash begins to decrease from the fourth day of illness.
 The temperature drops to normal.
-The rash begins to darken, its pigmentation appears, and peeling occurs.
-Pigmentation takes 7-10 days.
+The rash begins to darken, pigmentation appears, and peeling occurs.
+Pigmentation goes away in 7-10 days.

-Measles treatment must be taken with full responsibility.
-The disease is fraught with complications such as:
+Treatment of measles must be taken with full responsibility.
+The disease is fraught with complications, such as:

 • laryngitis;